fragla/eq5d/README.md

 Shiny web interface
 -------------------

-The calulation of multiple EQ-5D indices can also be performed using the packaged [Shiny](https://shiny.rstudio.com) app and requires [shiny](https://cran.r-project.org/web/packages/shiny/index.html), [DT](https://cran.r-project.org/web/packages/DT/index.html), [mime](https://cran.r-project.org/web/packages/mime/index.html) and [xlsx](https://cran.r-project.org/web/packages/xlsx/index.html) packages.
-The CSV/xlsx headers should be the same as the names of the vector passed to the ***eq5d*** function i.e. MO, SC, UA, PD and AD.
+The calulation of multiple EQ-5D indices can also be performed by upload of a CSV or Excel file using the packaged [Shiny](https://shiny.rstudio.com) app.
+This requires the [shiny](https://cran.r-project.org/web/packages/shiny/index.html), [DT](https://cran.r-project.org/web/packages/DT/index.html), [mime](https://cran.r-project.org/web/packages/mime/index.html) and [readxl](https://cran.r-project.org/web/packages/readxl/index.html) packages.
+The CSV/Excel headers should be the same as the names of the vector passed to the ***eq5d*** function i.e. MO, SC, UA, PD and AD.
+The app is launched using the ***shiny\_eq5d*** function.

 ``` r
 shiny_eq5d()